MEET-microbit-project/microbit-macau/Handbook.md

 by itself is a computer too) to divide 5 by 0 you will get an error.
-It won’t try to calculate the result because someone (a programmer) told him that division by 0 is not a valid action in the world of mathematics and informed the machine what to do in situation like this.
+It won’t try to calculate the result because someone (a programmer) told him that division by 0 is not a valid action in the world of mathematics and informed the machine what to do in the situation like this.

 When communicating with the computer we not only encounter the absence of its understanding but the problem of simple communication to tell it what to do.
 In our utopia kind of world, we could love for computers to understand human language (English, Cantonese, Swahili etc.).
-Unfortunately, this kind approach would have two mayor problems:
+Unfortunately, this kind approach would have two major problems:

 -   **Human spoken languages are ambiguous**

-Already in your lifetime you have encountered a situation when the same sentence said for two different people may be interpreted/understood
+Already in your lifetime you have encountered a situation when the same the sentence said for two different people may be interpreted/understood
 differently: For instance, sentence “Alice saw the Bob with a telescope” could have two meanings: